Office project training program. Microsoft Project Online Training

 e.
 Task parameters (duration, limitations, method of calculating labor costs, etc.)

 f.
-Special types of tasks (repetitive tasks, milestones, interrupted tasks)
+Special task types (recurring tasks, milestones, interrupted tasks)

 g.
-Overview of the most typical situations associated with changing work parameters
+Review of the most typical situations associated with changing work parameters

-This video contains a block recording of a standard commercial course on MS Project 2013 with coverage of all the options for tasks in the project.
-In contrast to the mechanical presentation of options by trainers, the course focuses on those options that are actually used, and also shows how MS Project automatically switches restrictions on tasks, which is a surprise for many users.
+This video contains a recording of a block of a standard commercial course on MS Project 2013 with coverage of all task options in the project.
+In contrast to the mechanical presentation of options by trainers, the course focuses on those options that are actually used, and also shows how MS Project itself automatically switches restrictions on tasks, which is a surprise for many users.

-As practice shows, when working with project tasks, exotic parameters of links are rarely needed, but the methodology for creating Hierarchical Work Structures (WBS, WBS) is much more important.
+As practice shows, when working with project tasks, exotic connection parameters are very rarely needed, but the methodology for creating Hierarchical Work Structures (WBS, WBS) is much more important.
 I made a video tutorial that covers the creation of work structures from a methodological point of view, ignoring rare options.
-If the methodology is more important to you, and not the enumeration of all the options as in the previous lesson, then you can see this version of the story how the work structures are made.
+If methodology is more important to you, rather than going through all the options as in the previous lesson, then you can look at this version of the story on how work structures are made.

 4. Resource and budget planning

 c.
-Resource assignment.
-Planning "from resources" and "from work"
+Assigning resources.
+Planning “from resources” and “from work”

 d.
 Working with resource costs

-This video tutorial contains at its beginning a small repetition about network planning, because many people know how to operate with tasks, but do not know how to use MS Project resources.
+This video tutorial contains at the beginning a small repetition about network planning, because... many people know how to handle tasks, but do not know how to use MS Project resources.
 The lesson is designed so that you can watch it in isolation from others.
 The lesson shows the subtle effects of resource management options on MS Project tasks.
-Some of the questions are included in the lesson on MS Project reporting below, where it is shown how to build a Motion by manipulating resources and new MS Project 2013 reports Money including balances and turnovers in periods.
+Some of the questions are included in the lesson on MS Project reporting below, which shows how to build a Movement by manipulating resources and new MS Project 2013 reports Money including balances and turnover in periods.

 5.Analysis and optimization of the project

 a.
 Resource overload and its elimination.
-Automatic resource leveling function
+Automatic resource leveling feature

 d.
 Project budget analysis